Gravitational Energy Creation in the Sandwich pp-Waves Collision: Teleparallel Equivalent to General Relativity

 where $ \mathcal{L}_{M} $ stands for the Lagrangian density of the matter-radiation fields.
 By constructing the action from (\ref{eq15}) and varying it with respect to $ e_{a\mu} $, we obtain \cite{maluf2013teleparallel}

 where $ T^{\lambda\mu} $ is the energy-momentum tensor of the matter-radiation fields and

-Field equation (\ref{eq16}) transforms covariantly under coordinate transformations, and under global and local Lorentz transformations.
+Field equations (\ref{eq16}) transform covariantly under coordinate transformations, and under global and local Lorentz transformations.
 By writing them as $ R_{a\mu} - \frac{1}{2} e_{a\mu} R = \frac{1}{2k} T_{a\mu} $, we can see that they are equivalent to Einstein's equations.
 Hence, all known solutions of GR are solutions to TEGR.